Rafael (footballer, born 1980)

-Rafael Pereira da Silva ([ʁafaˈew peˈɾejɾɐ dɐ ˈsiwvɐ]; born 13 March 1980) is a Brazilian right back who currently play for Miami Dade FC.
+Rafael Pereira da Silva ([ʁafaˈew peˈɾejɾɐ dɐ ˈsiwvɐ]; born 13 March 1980) is a Brazilian former right back who last played for Miami Dade FC.

 Playing career

-In July 2004 he was signed by Serie A team Messina.
+In July 2004, he was signed by Serie A team Messina.

 He signed a two-year contract with Fluminense in January 2007.
 On 26 May 2009 Goiás have signed the unattached right-back until the end of season.

 In January 2010 he was signed by Bahia but released in June.

 He was linked to America (RJ) on 24 February 2011 but the deal never turned official.
 In March 2011 he left for CFZ do Rio.

 On 1 May 2018, he signed with Miami Dade FC.

 Coaching career

 In October 2016 Rafael starting coaching youth soccer as a volunteer give back to his local community.
 Rafael currently coaches and plays for Miami Dade FC in Florida.